 Photograph of the inside of a UHV PLD/MBE 2300 system showing two optional UHV magnetron sputter sources

 A water-cooled plate sits directly above the PLD targets and includes a removable cover that will expose a single target at a time for fast target transfers through a quick-access door located on the side of the chamber.
-The plate includes a slot of the laser beam to raster across the active rotating target and for the plume to expand out towards the substrates surface.
+The plate includes a slot for the laser beam to raster across the active rotating target and for the plume to expand out towards the substrate.
 The plate is sealed via VCR fittings and is fully UHV compatible.
 This plate protects the other targets from cross-contamination and protects the target manipulator assembly’s gears and bearings from thermal radiation emanating from the substrate heater.

 The PLD/MBE 2300 and 2500 systems come with an IR lamp based heater capable of heating silicon and other non-transparent substrates to 950°C and transparent substrates to 850°C. (Note: PVD is quoting substrate temperatures, not heating element temperatures as there is a large difference in temperature between the element and the substrate on all heaters.)
-The heater can handle 2-inch diameter substrates or multiple smaller samples per the customer requirements (i.e. a holder for four 1-cm square samples).
+The heater can handle 2-inch diameter substrates or multiple smaller samples per the customer requirements (e.g. a holder for four 1-cm square samples).
 Using a Ferro fluidic rotary feedthrough, substrates can be rotated via computer at rates up to 40 RPM.
-The heater is typically mounted to a large motorized Z-stage, providing computer controlled target-to substrate distances varying from about 50 to 100 mm.
+The heater is typically mounted to a large motorized Z-stage, providing computer-controlled target-to-substrate distances varying from about 50 to 100 mm.
 The open architecture of our IR lamp heater is ideal for in-situ analysis using HP RHEED, and alternative deposition sources such as magnetron sputtering, effusion cells, ozone generators, atom or ion sources, etc. As noted, a variety of these deposition sources can be mounted on multiple flanges of the PLD/MBE 2300 or 2500 systems.

 A PLD/MBE style non-contact substrate heater with programmable substrate rotation and pneumatic shutter assembly (optional RF bias is readily available)